tzolov/mtcnn-java/README.md

 Use this [MtcnnServiceBenchmark](https://github.com/tzolov/mtcnn-java/blob/master/src/test/java/net/tzolov/cv/mtcnn/beanchmark/MtcnnServiceBenchmark.java) to perform some basic benchmarking.
 You can change the image URI to test the performance with different images.

+## Caveats

+The ND4J, DataVec, ND4J-Tensorflow and JavaCV are build on top of C++ cores.
+While this has many advantages such as GPU and BLAS CPU math features, off-heap data sharing, low latency they have one significant drawback.
+By default they will try to bundle all OS platforms (linux, android, windows, macos ..) than can add to up to 1G jar footprint!

+If you know what your target platform is going to be you can remedy this problem by setting the `-Djavacpp.platform=` property.
+For example `-Djavacpp.platform=macosx-x86_64` for MacOS target platform.